jcmoraisjr/haproxy-ingress/docs/content/en/docs/configuration/command-line.md

 Indicates whether the ingress controller should update the `status` attribute of all the Ingress resources that this controller is tracking when the controller is being stopped.
 Defaults to `true`.

 ---

+## --validate-config

+Determines whether the resulting configuration files should be validated when a dynamic update was applied.
+Default value is `false`, which means the validation will only happen when HAProxy needs to be reloaded.

+If validation fails, HAProxy Ingress will log the error and set the metric `haproxyingress_update_success` to zero, indicating failure.

+---